jrolfe426/confluent-self-managed-connect/README.md

        - {"AGE":26,"HEIGHT":6.02}
          {"AGE":31,"HEIGHT":5.03}
          {"AGE":14,"HEIGHT":5.09}
 13. Create a connector property file.
-Save the file in the config directory, name it my-file-sink.properties to look like the following:
+Save the file in the config directory of your Connect VM, name it my-file-sink.properties to look like the following:
      - name=my-file-sink
      - connector.class=org.apache.kafka.connect.tools.MockSinkConnector
      - tasks.max=1